kealanheena/projectsGuide/README.md

 </div>

 <br>
-Message Board is a full-stack twitter clone where you can post messages on a message board.
-I't built in a MERN stack using Mocha and Chai to test it.
+Message Board is a full-stack message board where you can post, view update and delete messages on a message board.
+It's built in a MERN stack using Mocha and Chai to test it.
 It's my first MERN stack project!
 <br><br>
 I did this project to get some practice in with building a MERN project using TDD.
 It was the good to use a message board because it clearly demonstrates a Create, Read, Update and Delete(CRUD) system.
 <br>